 - actually working your employer's place of business or a place where your employer's business requires you to work; or - absent due to vacation, weekends, statutory holidays, or shift variances - If you are not at work because of disease or injury, maternity or parental leave, temporary lay-off, leave of absence, or you go on strike or are locked-out, the date will be extended to the earliest of: - the date premiums stop being paid or otherwise determines that insurance has terminated, - for a disabling disease or injury, the end of the disability period.
-No extension will be considered for a non-disabling disease or injury, - the date you starts to work in another job more than 20 hours per week, - for temporary lay-off or leave of absence including maternity or parental leave, 12 months after your lay-off or leave starts, plus any further period your employer is required by law to extend insurance. - an earlier date as determined by your employer, - If you are disabled and not receiving disability benefits from the Disability Income Plan (DIP) (CUPE 600 Employees) /Saskatchewan Government Employees Union (SGEU) LTD Plan, you must submit an annual disability application to determine your eligibility for coverage under the Extended Health Care Plan.
+No extension will be considered for a non-disabling disease or injury, - the date you starts to work in another job more than 20 hours per week, - for temporary lay-off or leave of absence including maternity or parental leave, 12 months after your lay-off or leave starts, plus any further period your employer is required by law to extend insurance. - an earlier date as determined by your employer, - If you are disabled and not receiving benefits from the Disability Income Plan (DIP), you must submit an annual disability application to determine your eligibility for coverage under the Extended Health Care Plan.
 The application will be assessed by Canada Life and written notification will be provided to Plannera as to whether the definition of disability under the plan has been met.
-Plannera will then notify your employer of your eligibility under the Extended Health Care Plan.
+Plannera will then notify your employer of your eligibility under the Extended Health Plan.
 Disability application forms are available from your Human Resources Branch.
-Once completed, all forms should be submitted to Plannera by your 13th week of disability. - Employees working on a non-permanent basis must work no less than 37.5% of the hours of a full-time position.
+Once completed, all forms should be submitted to Plannera by your 13th week of disability. - Employees working on a non-permanent basis must work no less than 37.5% of the hours of a full-time position. - Your dependents' coverage terminates when your insurance terminates or your dependent no longer qualifies, whichever is earlier.